Cinema of Spain

-The art of motion-picture making within Spain or by Spanish filmmakers abroad is collectively known as Spanish Cinema.
+The cinema of Spain, or Spanish cinema, comprises the film industry and its film productions, whether made within Spain or by Spanish film production companies abroad.

-Only a small portion of box office sales in Spain are generated by domestic films.
+Only a portion of box office sales in Spain are generated by domestic films.
 The different Spanish governments have therefore implemented measures aimed at supporting local film production and the movie theaters, which currently include the assurance of funding from the main television broadcasters.
-Nowadays, the Instituto de la Cinematografía y de las Artes Audiovisuales (ICAA) is the State agency in charge of regulating the allocation of public funds to the domestic film industry.
+Nowadays, the Institute of Cinematography and Audiovisual Arts (ICAA) is the State agency in charge of regulating the allocation of public funds to the domestic film industry.

 History

 Excerpt from El hotel eléctrico (Segundo de Chomón, 1908).

-The first Spanish film exhibition took place on 5 May 1895, in Barcelona.
-Exhibitions of Lumière films were screened in Madrid, Málaga and Barcelona in May and December 1896, respectively.
+The first film exhibition in Spain took place on 5 May 1895, in Barcelona.
+Exhibitions of Lumière films were screened in Madrid, Málaga, and Barcelona in May and December 1896, respectively.

 The matter of which Spanish film came first is in dispute.
-The first was either Salida de la misa de doce de la Iglesia del Pilar de Zaragoza –Exit of the Twelve O'Clock Mass from the Church of El Pilar of Zaragoza– (Eduardo Jimeno Peromarta), Plaza del puerto en Barcelona –Plaza of the Port of Barcelona– (Alexandre Promio) or Llegada de un tren de Teruel a Segorbe –Arrival of a Train from Teruel in Segorbe– (anonymous).
-It is also possible that the first film was Riña en un café (Fructuós Gelabert).
-These films were all released in 1897.
+The first was either Salida de la misa de doce de la Iglesia del Pilar de Zaragoza –Exit of the Twelve O'Clock Mass from the Church of El Pilar of Zaragoza– (Eduardo Jimeno Peromarta), Plaza del puerto en Barcelona –Plaza of the Port of Barcelona– (Alexandre Promio) or Llegada de un tren de Teruel a Segorbe –Arrival of a Train from Teruel in Segorbe– (anonymous); all released in 1897.
+The first Spanish film with a plot is Riña en un café (Fructuós Gelabert, 1899).

 The first Spanish film director to achieve great success internationally was Segundo de Chomón, who worked in France and Italy but made several famous fantasy films in Spain, such as El hotel eléctrico (1908).